adampiskorski/pyconza-regbot/README.md

 * DISCORD_REGISTERED_ROLE_NAME: The name of the attendee role
 * DISCORD_REGISTRATION_ROLE: The name of the registration role
 * DISCORD_ORGANIZER_ROLE: The name of the organizer role
+* DISCORD_SPEAKER_ROLE: The name of the speaker role

 * QUICKET_USER_TOKEN: The [user token](https://www.quicket.co.za/account/users/apikeys.aspx) (from personal profile) for Quicket.
 It needs to be of the user which created the Quicket event in order to have sufficient permissions to access the guest list endpoint.
 * QUICKET_API_KEY: The API key from Quicket's [developer portal](https://developer.quicket.co.za/)